ugurkorkmaz/base/README.md

 -   [Zitadel ](/charts/dependency/zitadel): The Zitadel chart helps integrate Zitadel, an open-source IAM (Identity and Access Management) solution, into the application.

 -   [CockroachDB ](https://chat.openai.com/charts/dependency/cockroachdb): The CockroachDB chart sets up a distributed SQL database, providing scalable and reliable data storage.

-### Services Chart

-The "services" chart is responsible for deploying the core microservices of the application.
-It combines the backend and frontend services.

 Protos
 ------